Each department has their own way of handling Permission Requests; this article is just for CIS/CIT/NETS courses.

 With Path@Penn, the interface to the CIS waitlist has changed significantly from previous years.
-The first step is submitting a permission request via Path for a waitlist course (see our instructions below or official ones from SRFS).
-You can submit permission requests during Advance Registration, and we encourage you to do so.
+The first step is submitting a PR via Path for a waitlist course (see our instructions below or official ones from SRFS).
+You can submit PRs during Advance Registration, and we encourage you to do so.

-You can, somewhat unfortunately, submit a permission request for any course, even ones that you can register for directly.
-Don’t submit a permission request unless the course requires it - just go ahead and advance-register or regular-register!
+You can, somewhat unfortunately, submit a PR for any course, even ones that you can register for directly.
+Don’t submit a PR unless the course requires it - just go ahead and advance-register or regular-register!

 Find the course in Path and click Add to Cart.
 Then, click Request permission for this course:

-It doesn’t matter which cart you use, or what you type in the Permission Request field.
-We’ll follow-up with course-specific questions later.
+It doesn’t matter which cart you use.
+Type something brief in the Permission Request field; we’ll follow-up with course-specific questions later.
 For now, just hit Ok…

 …and finally, Save Changes.

-After Advance Registration results are announced, we’ll follow up via email to direct you to the CIS Waitlist website where you will be asked to complete course-specific information like pre-reqs, why you want to take the course, etc. You’ll do this for each waitlist request you have.
-You must submit a permission request via Path to gain access to this site.
+After Advance Registration results are announced, we’ll follow up via email to direct you to the CIS Waitlist website where you may need to complete course-specific information like explaining how you satisfy the pre-reqs, why you want to take the course, etc. You must submit a PR via Path to gain access to this site.